 Sixth Form students have one afternoon of sport a week.
 In addition to our main school sports of lacrosse, netball, athletics and football, our Sixth Form students have the option of taking part in a wider range of physical activities including kick-boxing or using the facilities of a local sports club.

-All Sixth Form students have an optional weekly singing lesson and the opportunity to join one of our choirs.
-Many Sixth Formers continue to play a musical instrument and can also join one of our orchestras.
-Students can take part in regular productions whether on stage or behind the scenes.
+All Sixth Form students have the opportunity to join one of our choirs and, if you play a musical instrument, you can also join one of our orchestras.
+You will have the opportunity to take part in regular productions whether on stage or behind the scenes.

 Each year, the Sixth Form organises a musical evening to raise money for their Leavers’ Ball.
 Most recently they have organised a Best of British Night, a Night at the Movies, a Golden Oldies Night and a Legendary Ladies Night.

 The Duke of Edinburgh Award

 Many of our Sixth Formers take the opportunity to pursue The Duke of Edinburgh’s Award to Silver level.
 As well as being a fun and rewarding initiative, many universities and employers look favourably on students who have taken the Award as it promotes physical ﬁtness, self-discipline, practical leadership and the ability to work successfully as a member of a team.